popemkt/RecSum/README.md

 ## How to run
 - Use an IDE of choice to run the project normally (VsCode, VisualStudio, Rider)
 - Use the command line
+- Test the swagger UI
+  - The 2 supported currencies are only VND and USD
+  -

 ## Considerations
 - Do want to on program.cs
 - Do want to implement proper error handling, which emcompasses domain error as well, all within the business logic pipeline
 - Work more on the dynamic supported currencies
 - Explore more summary statistics?
+- Country code more safe

 ## Decisions
 - Simple separated of concerns architecture